 Alex Brink Effgen is a doctoral student working on the later essays of Mark Twain (Samuel Clemens) before the turn of the last century.
 When he is not lecturing on Twain’s popular representation and its interpretations, he works full time for Boston University’s Office of Sponsored Programs as an Assistant Director, responsible for Research Systems and Funding Information.

 Silvia Glick (A.B.
-Government, Smith College; M.T.S., Harvard Divinity School; J.D., Boston University School of Law) practiced law for many years before coming to the Editorial Institute.
-Her doctoral dissertation is an annotated edition of the correspondence of social activist Fanny Goldstein (1888-1961), based on papers held at the American Jewish Archives and the Special Collections of the Boston Public Library.
-Silvia is the assistant editor of The Journal of Interreligious Studies and a consulting editor to the Howard Thurman Papers Project at Boston University School of Theology.
-She serves on the governing council of the Association for Documentary Editing.
+Government, Smith College; M.T.S., Harvard Divinity School; J.D., Boston University School of Law) is associate managing editor of the Journal of Interreligious Studies, published by Boston University and Hebrew College; and associate director and managing editor of the Howard Thurman Papers Project at Boston University School of Theology.
+Her doctoral dissertation is an annotated edition of the correspondence of librarian and social activist Fanny Goldstein (1888-1961), based on papers held at the American Jewish Archives and the Special Collections of the Boston Public Library.
+She serves as treasurer for the Association for Documentary Editing.

 Jeffrey Gutierrez holds advanced degrees from Drew University and Boston College.
 His doctoral dissertation is a critical edition of William Carlos Williams’ letters to modernist journals and publishers.
 The letters, mostly unpublished, will be provided with contextual and textual notes, restoring material previously censored or otherwise omitted.
 He is also Keeper of the Editorial Institute Libraries and organizes the series Lectures in Bibliography.
 He has published in Essays in Criticism and Notes and Queries.